snyder0/PaoPaoSentry/README.md

 ## How to Run

-The dependency opencv4nodejs requires you to [https://cmake.org/download/](download cmake).<br />
+The dependency opencv4nodejs requires you to [download cmake](https://cmake.org/download/).<br />
 Also, be sure to install windows build tools to compile the native Node modules.<br />

 Start PowerShell as Administrator and run